bcharlier/HMMA238/Courses/Intro-Python/tp.md

 print(x)
 ```

-**Warning**: do not load all functions from a package, there is a risk that you redefine some existing functions without noticing.
+**Warning**: NEVER load all functions from a package, there is a risk that you redefine some existing functions without noticing.

 ```python